yuzukumo/nuscenes-scene-agent/README.md

 4. validate candidates with geometry, motion, TTC, and map context
 5. export evidence figures, reports, case libraries, and benchmark summaries

-## Why This Repo Is Useful
+## Scope

 - Mine corner cases from `nuScenes` without manually scanning scenes one by one.
 - Turn open-ended safety language into a reproducible retrieval workflow.
 - Keep the system interpretable with deterministic validation instead of black-box matching alone.
-- Build benchmark suites and failure-analysis artifacts that are useful for research demos, interviews, and portfolio projects.
+- Build benchmark suites and failure-analysis artifacts for research, evaluation, and portfolio presentation.
 - Compare `rule_only`, `llm_planner`, and `hybrid_agent` on the same risky-scene benchmark.

 ## Showcase